spiralsyzygy/qbCoach/docs/simulation_design_spec.md

 Rules:

-* Turn 1 draw is skipped.
+* For each side, the first start-of-turn draw is skipped.
-* From turn 2 onward, side-to-act draws 1 card from its deck.
+* From the second turn onward for that side, side-to-act draws 1 card from its deck.
 * If the deck is empty, no card is drawn and play continues.
 * Card is added to corresponding Hand.